tommy1900/Path-Planning-Frenet-Frame-Optimal-Trajectory-Generation-JMT/README.md

 ```

 ## Longitudinal and Lateral Trajectory Combination and Collision Check
-As the picture shown above, all types of vehicle behavior can be generated by combining the successor lateral and longitudinal trajectories, and find the one with the best cost, convert it into the Cartesian frame and publish it as the next waypoints.
+As the picture showed above, all types of vehicle behavior can be generated by combining the successor lateral and longitudinal trajectories, and find the one with the best cost, convert it into the Cartesian frame and publish it as the next waypoints.
 ```cpp
  for(int i = 0; i< 3; ++i){ // three lanes combination
    for(auto laTraj:lateralTrajs[i]){